Interpretability and Generalization Bounds for Learning Spatial Physics: Procedure Details

 \section{Procedure Details}

-To initially rule out errors from software drivers or numerical precision, we replicated the linear models and deep models in many hardware and software variations: Tinygrad, JAX, and PyTorch, on CPU, NVIDIA 4070 GPU, and Apple Silicon GPU, and varied precision in float32 and float64 on CPU.
-The ultimate experiments ran in float32 on GPUs on a Macbook Pro M3 Max.
-A single training run for any of the experiments take between 30 seconds to a few minutes on consumer hardware.
-A full sweep can take 20 minutes.
-All replications with five seeds takes about 48 hours of compute time on a single commodity laptop.
-Code scripts to replicate the experiments is included in the supplemental material.
+The ultimate experiments ran in float32 on a MacBook Pro M3 Max GPU using PyTorch.
+To initially rule out errors from accelerator hardware, drivers, or numerical precision, we replicated the linear models and deep models in many implementations: using Tinygrad, JAX, and PyTorch; on CPU, NVIDIA 4070 GPU, and Apple Silicon GPU hardware; and varied precision in float32 and float64.
+The behavior was consistent across all hardware and software variations.

-Tuning of hyperparameters of hidden size and learning rate schedule was guided by achieving below $10^{-14}$ train MSE on a $p\ge 5$ function space.
-The most important aspect in each model was removing weight decay and having a schedule that terminates at a learning rate of $10^{-5}-10^{-6}$.

-Finite difference experiments were performed using pysindy \citep{desilva2020,Kaptanoglu2022}, running on CPU in float64 precision.
-While this library is meant for dynamics, the SINDy techniques will work for non-temporal spatial problems by simply setting the time derivative equal to the forcing function, $\mathtt{x\_dot}[i]=\vf_i$.

-The DeepONet is trained using the DeepXDE library \citep{lu2021deepxde}.
+Finite difference experiments were performed using pysindy \citep{Kaptanoglu2022}; the non-temporal spatial problem was implemented by setting $\mathtt{x\_dot}[i]=\vf_i$.
+The PINN, DeepONet, and Physics-Informed DeepONet were trained using the DeepXDE library \citep{lu2021deepxde}.
 The Neural Operator is trained using the neuralop library \citep{kossaifi2024neural}.

-The polynomial, sine, and cosine datasets were generated using SymPy by symbolically solving the differential equation for $u(x)$ for the form of $f(x)$.
-The polynomial data is generated using a root-form construction by $f(x)=\Pi^{p}_{i=1} (x-r_i)$ for specified $p=[1,2, \ldots, 8]$ with roots $r_i\sim U[-1, 2]$.
-It is easier to control for ill-conditioning than with the monomial basis for high degree polynomials.
-The sine and cosine data are generated using the normal series in the text.
 The piecewise linear datasets were generated using the finite element method using FEniCS \citep{baratta_2023_10447666}.